Digital-Controllers/website/docs/ground/departure_clearance.md

 Visual Flight Rules clearances **MUST** only be issued during daytime and within Visual Meteorological (VMC) conditions.
 Clearances **SHOULD** include instructions of exiting the airfield control zone.
 This may consist of a departure heading or a Visual Reference Point, if a VFR chart is available for that airfield.

-!!!example VFR Example with VRP
+!!!example "VFR Example with VRP"
   Pilot: "Anapa Ground, Fastjet 345, [single/_number_] [aircraft type] at [apron/ramp name], VFR flight to Krymsk, ready to taxi."
   Tower: "Fastjet 345, Anapa Ground, after departure cleared to leave control zone via Entry/Exit East, not above 2500 feet, [QNH1013 HPa/Altimeter 29.92], squawk 1234."
   Pilot: After departure cleared to leave control zone via Entry/Exit East, not above 2500 feet, [QNH1013 HPa/Altimeter 29.92], squawk 1234, Fastjet 345."
   Tower: "Fastjet 345, readback correct, taxi to [...]."

 If charts are not available, a heading may be used.